Bensonhurst Trash Plant Is Up and Running

 After years of controversy and protest rallies, the city has quietly opened a trash processing plant in Bensonhurst.

-The station is expected to handle approximately 700-900 tons of trash a day from surrounding Brooklyn neighborhoods, a DOS spokesperson told the Brooklyn Eagle via email.
+The station is expected to handle approximately 700-900 tons of trash a day from surrounding Brooklyn neighborhoods, a DOS spokesperson told this newspaper via email.

 The facility will accept the trash and then load the debris on barges for shipment to an out-of-state site, according to officials.